 Summary of Crime: On 02/07/16, Graham, along with his 17-year-old accomplices, Ty Kremling, Marquis Grier, and Anton Planicka, murdered 18-year-old Nicholas Massa during a robbery in the off-campus Kent apartment of Connor Haithcock.
-Graham, Kremling, and Grier, with their faces covered and wearing dark clothing, entered the apartment with the purpose of taking Haitchock's money and marijuana.
+Graham, Kremling, and Grier, entered the apartment with the purpose of taking Haitchock's money and marijuana.
 Planicka kept the getaway vehicle running.
 Graham and Grier were armed with semi-automatic handguns.
-Upon entering the apartment, the three encountered Haithcock, Massa, and Justin Lewandowski.
+Upon entering the apartment, they encountered Haithcock, Massa, and Justin Lewandowski.
 Graham ordered Massa and Lewandowski to sit on the couch with their hands up while the other two robbed Haithcock.
 When Massa challenged that Graham would not shoot them, Graham shot Massa in the chest, killing him instantly.
-The three then fled the scene in Planicka's vehicle with approximately \$400.00 and a small amount of marijuana.
+The three then fled the scene in Planicka's vehicle with approximately \$400 and a small amount of marijuana.